-During FY 21-22, utilizing California Emergency Management Agency Proposition 1B Transit Safety and Security Grants, cameras and security systems were purchased.
+During FY 22-23, utilizing California Emergency Management Agency Proposition 1B Transit Safety and Security Grants, cameras and security systems were purchased.
 Clovis Transit's allocation of these funds have now been completely expended.
 The project included:

 • Purchase of security systems and cameras for the Transit building located in Landmark Square.
 The cameras will be installed inside the new building and on the exterior of the 7-acre project site, providing an enhanced level of safety for visitors and employees.
 Additionally, a building security system will provide a secure work site for employees assigned to the Transit building.
 The interior of the building will be accessible by authorized persons only.
 Several monitoring stations were also purchased to facilitate monitoring of traffic and pedestrians inside and outside the building along with the activity at the large bus shelter north of the transit building.
+Installation of security systems will occur once the building has been completed which is expected in Fall 2023.